SizeCredit/size-solidity/README.md

 Users can authorize other operator accounts to perform any action on their behalf through a new `setAuthorization` method introduced in Size v1.7.
 This enables users to delegate all Size functionalities to third parties, enabling more complex strategies and automations.

 This powerful capability comes with associated risks, and, as such, users must take extra care regarding whom and what they authorize, and should only authorize operators they fully trust, such as non-upgradeable safe audited smart contracts or wallets they control.
-A recommended pattern is to authorize these pre-vetted smart contracts in the beginning of a `multicall` operation, and revoke the authorization at the end of it.

 A non-exhaustive list of the risks of improper authorization includes: